nick-prater/newstead-pre-school/content/past_events.md

 Below we celebrate some of the events which have taken place in and around our pre-school.
 Some are regular events, some just special occasions

+Godstone Farm Trip - July 2014

+: A whole coach full of children, parants, staff, carers and siblings, along with some extra cars spent the day at [Godstone Farm](http://godstonefarm.co.uk/) for a fun day out.
+It was new experience for many and a great chance for families to get together.
+Everybody shared a picnic for lunch.

 Pantomine Trip - December 2013